aiaudit-org/raw2logit/README.md

 `python -m pip install git+https://github.com/qubvel/segmentation_models.pytorch`
 ### Recreate experiments
 ## Virtual lab log
-We maintain a collaborative virtual lab log at this address.
+We maintain a collaborative virtual lab log at [this address](http://deplo-mlflo-1ssxo94f973sj-890390d809901dbf.elb.eu-central-1.amazonaws.com/#/).
 There you can browse experiment runs, analyze results through SQL queries and download trained processing and task models.
 <p align="center">
 <img src="https://github.com/aiaudit-org/lens2logit/blob/master/readme/mlflow%20(1).png">
 </p>
 ### Review our experiments
+Experiments are listed in the left column.
+You can select individual runs or compare metrics and parameters across different runs.
+For runs where we tracked images of intermediate processing steps and images of the gradients at these processing steps you can find at the bottom of a run page in the *results* folder for each epoch.
 ### Use our trained models
+When selecting a run and a model was saved you can find the model files, state dictionary and instructions to load at the bottom of a run page under *models*.
+In the menu bar at the top of the virtual lab log you can also access models via the *Model Registry*.
+Our code is well integrated with the *mlflow* autologging and -loading package for PyTorch.
+So when using our code you can just specify the *model uri* as an argument and models will be fetched from the model registry automatically.